 Cleveland Amputation Injury Attorney

-Cleveland, Ohio Attorneys for Victims of Accidental Amputation Injuries
+Representation For Victims Of Accidental Amputation Injuries

-At Joseph Law Group, our Cleveland personal injury attorneys have more than two decades of experience helping injury victims all over Ohio.
+If you or a loved one has suffered a traumatic amputation due to someone else’s negligence, you may be entitled to compensation through a personal injury lawsuit.
+At Joseph Law Group, our Cleveland amputation injury attorney team has more than two decades of experience helping injury victims all over Ohio.
 Call us at (216) 522-1600 to schedule your free initial consultation today.

 What Causes an Amputation Injury?

-An amputation is the separation of a body part from the rest of the body, either through surgery or a traumatic accident.
-Research by the Amputee Coalition reports that the majority of amputations (54%) stem from vascular diseases, while 45% stem from traumatic accidents.
 Though some amputations are medically necessary surgeries to save a patient’s life, trauma-related amputations can be the result of a grisly and painful accident.

 Traumatic Amputation